- Good internet access - it's an online course!

 - Our course rules for Canvas discussions:

 - Participate!
 Contribute!
 Share!
 Reply to posts that interest you!
 Express your thoughts and ideas.
 By doing so, we'll all benefit by considering several points of view.
-Our class team is a great brain trust - do your part!
+Our class team is a great brain trust - so please do your part!
+Online courses can be a lonely spot - we don't want that.
+We want you to know there are many others here to work and share with!

-- Be civil!
+- Please, please be civil!
 It's OK to agree to disagree - but do so with kindness and tact!
 No profanity.
 No name calling.
 No put-downs.
-You know, we will use all those people skills you should have learned in Kindergarten!
-We're there to help and enrich each other!
-You are part of a team of educators.
+You know, we are asking you to use all those people skills you should have learned in Kindergarten!
+We're here to help and enrich each other!
+You are part of a team of educators and peers.

-- We will be using both Canvas (for messages, grading, assignments, etc.) and this website (for content).
+- We will be using both Canvas (for messages and resource sharing, grading, assignments, etc.) and this website (for content and resource sharing).

-- Syllabus or Class Changes: During the course of the clsss, you will be notified of any changes to the class syllabus by a message in Canvas.
+- Syllabus or Class Changes: During the course of the class, you will be notified of any changes to the class syllabus by a message in Canvas.
 Changes to this syllabus before or after the course may occur without any notification.
 Please check back.
-Changes to a scheduled class or a class cancellation (because of illness, bad weather, natural disaster, etc) will be posted to Canvas and on this website.
-Please check before class for any changes in plans.
 We suggest you bookmark this class site in your browser.

 - Submitting assignments and electronic files: Assignments will be submitted through Canvas.
 If you've not participated in Canvas assignment submissions before, and need assistance learning how to do that, I've provided Canvas video tutorials in the Resources section of this site.
 Download and watch the student videos, particularly the video "Student Assignment Submissions.mp4."